 Michael A. Stoto

 Professor of Health Systems Administration and Population Health, Georgetown University, Adjunct Professor of Law

 A.B., Princeton; Ph.D., Harvard

 Dr. Stoto is a recognized expert on population health and public health assessment, and the associate director of the population health scholars program in the School of Medicine.
-He is a co-editor of the 1997 IOM report Improving Health in the Community: A Role for Performance Monitoring.
+He is a co-editor of the 1997 IOM report Improving health in the community: A role for performance monitoring.
 His work in this area has included systems-oriented evaluations of public health surveillance systems at the local to global level, addressing both statistical methods and public health practice issues.
-Dr. Stoto has developed methods for evaluating community health assessments and performance measures and helped to develop Community Health Needs Assessments (CHNAs) in MedStar Georgetown University Hospital and the other hospitals in the MedStar system as well as state and local health departments, especially in the Washington DC metropolitan area, to implement these methods.
-He served on the National Quality Forum's Population Health Steering Committee, and is currently a member of AcademyHealth's Population Health Advisory Committee, and is currently chairing a Technical Experts Panel on population health for the Centers for Medicare and Medicaid Services.
+Dr. Stoto has developed methods for evaluating community health assessments and performance measures and helped to develop Community Health Needs Assessments (CHNAs) in MedStar Georgetown University Hospital and the other hospitals in the MedStar system as well as state and local health departments in the Washington DC metropolitan area.
+He served on the National Quality Forum’s Population Health Steering Committee, AcademyHealth’s Population Health Advisory Committee, and is currently chairing a Technical Experts Panel on population health for the Centers for Medicare and Medicaid Services.
 Dr. Stoto is currently leading a project to evaluate the impact of new federal requirements that non-profit hospitals conduct CHNAs.